cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ##
 **Security Analysis**

-*   Keycloak (version 8) received an external Pen Test during fall of 2019 performed by Cure53 (funded by REWE Digital GmbH). [https://cure53.de/pentest-report_keycloak.pdf](https://cure53.de/pentest-report_keycloak.pdf)
+*   Keycloak (version 8) received an external Penetration Test during the fall of 2019 performed by Cure53 and funded by REWE Digital GmbH. [https://cure53.de/pentest-report_keycloak.pdf](https://cure53.de/pentest-report_keycloak.pdf)
     *   “In Cure53’s expert opinion, the results documented in this November 2019 report affirm that Keycloak is a mature and solid project.
 Even though it cannot be ruled out that some components of the application are suffering from issues similar to the ones described in the tickets - mostly because of the size and complexity of this project, Cure53 is confident about Keycloak moving forward securely.
 The outcomes show that the developer team at the Keycloak entities designs and proposes features with high awareness about the field of security.
 Summing up, with absence of serious problems and a generally limited presence of risks, the application makes a stable impression in relation to the core security aspects.”
-    *   Keycloak follows a fast paced release cycle of major versions.
-Although progression between major versions (7->8->9) doesn’t typically introduce major redesigns or breaking changes.
-Therefore overall and high level findings can be generalized also for Keycloak 9.
+    *   Keycloak follows a fast paced release cycle of major versions, progression between major versions (7->8->9) doesn’t typically introduce major redesigns or breaking changes.
+Therefore, overall and high level findings can be generalized also for Keycloak 9.
-*   Keycloak has dedicated section in Documentation addressing OAuth 2.0 Threat Model from IETF
+*   Keycloak has a dedicated section in Documentation for addressing the OAuth 2.0 Threat Model from IETF:
     *   [https://www.keycloak.org/docs/latest/server_admin/index.html#threat-model-mitigation](https://www.keycloak.org/docs/latest/server_admin/index.html#threat-model-mitigation)
     *   [https://tools.ietf.org/html/rfc6819](https://tools.ietf.org/html/rfc6819)
 *   Attacker Motivations - Keycloak as Identity Provider / Authorization Server and Identity and Access Management solution is a critical piece of infrastructure.
-Compromising Keycloak deployment would likely allow to compromise the whole deployment.
-Including taking over users identities, application sessions or stealing password hashes (if backend DB is compromised as well)
+Compromising the Keycloak deployment would likely compromise the whole deployment by permitting a malicious actor to take over users identities, application sessions or stealing password hashes (if the backend DB is compromised as well).
 *   Predisposing Conditions
-    *   CVEs in selected areas of JVM, WildFly Application Server or any library included in those layers or introduced by Keycloak itself.
-Especially around networking, HTTP(s), object serialization and REST APIs (JOSE specs)
+    *   Existing CVEs in selected areas of JVM, WildFly Application Server or any library included in those layers or introduced by Keycloak itself, especially around networking, HTTP(s), object serialization and REST APIs (JOSE specs)
     *   Lack of SSL/HTTPS.
 OAuth 2.0 based flows heavily rely on exchanging tokens and information via already secured communication channels.
-Developers often make shortcuts in dev on production while quickly prototyping.
-It is essential related configuration is carefully verified before being introduced in production.
+Developers often make shortcuts during development that are deployed to production while quickly prototyping.
+It is essential that all related configurations is carefully verified before being introduced in production.
     *   Not following best practices around OAuth 2.0 - like not properly defined redirect URIs for registered clients or redirection URIs which exposes application to token or session hijacking attacks.
     *   Not securing the backend properly.
 Outside access to DB or host or etc.
     *   Not keeping configuration up to date
         *   For example keeping up with the latest guidelines around strength of hashing algorithms or number of hashing iterations
     *   Not keeping up with updates.
-        *   Keycloak container image would include several layers of software stack - OS, JVM, WildFly Application Server, Keycloak itself.
+        *   The Keycloak container image relies on several layers of the software stack which must be kept up-to-date:  OS, JVM, WildFly Application Server, Keycloak itself.
         *   At each layer there are new weaknesses regularly identified.
 Most of those have no direct impact on Keycloak although they need to be assessed and fixes incorporated
             *   Ex.
 XML/JSON parsing libs has remote code execution weaknesses identified.
 With proper validation they are rarely exploitable in Keycloak although such CVEs happened.
-        *   Specification is evolving.
-Certain aspects of initial OAuth2 specification are now considered insecure (to be addressed and incorporated in 2.1 version).
-Although certain best practices like replacing Implicit Flow with Hybrid Flow or using PKCE are included in Keycloak.
+        *   Specifications are evolving.
+Certain aspects of the initial OAuth2 specification are now considered insecure (to be addressed and incorporated in 2.1 version).
+Although certain best practices, like replacing Implicit Flow with Hybrid Flow or using PKCE, are included in Keycloak.
 Other examples would be updates to recommendations around hashing algorithms.
-Certain and most key aspects become default option in Keycloak and would be picked as part of software update.
+Most key aspects of these changes will become the default option in Keycloak and are to be selected as part of any software update.
 *   Expected Attacker Capabilities
     *   Very good understanding of OAuth 2.0 protocol family flows and capabilities
     *   Very good understanding of all typical Web Application attack vectors (CSRF, XSS, etc.)
         *   For example, the most common attack vector would be exploiting any weaknesses in input validation of Keycloak APIs if they could lead into remote code execution on the server side.
-        *   Similarly in this area there were several CVEs identified into jackson-bind components related to XML parsing.
+        *   Similarly, in this area there were several CVEs identified in jackson-bind components related to XML parsing.
 This can potentially open up the attack surface by altering SAML tokens and exploiting such CVEs.
-        *   Good set of examples of CVEs identified in Keycloak is in NVD
+        *   Some examples of CVEs identified in Keycloak are available in NVD
             *   [https://nvd.nist.gov/vuln/search/results?form_type=Advanced&cves=on&cpe_version=cpe%3A%2Fa%3Aredhat%3Akeycloak%3A4.3.0](https://nvd.nist.gov/vuln/search/results?form_type=Advanced&cves=on&cpe_version=cpe%3A%2Fa%3Aredhat%3Akeycloak%3A4.3.0)
             *   [https://www.cvedetails.com/product/46161/Redhat-Keycloak.html?vendor_id=25](https://www.cvedetails.com/product/46161/Redhat-Keycloak.html?vendor_id=25)
 *   Attack Risks and Effects
-    *   As this is Identity Provider for Web Applications all typical attack vectors, risk and effects would apply - like
+    *   As this is an Identity Provider for Web Applications, all typical attack vectors, risk and effects would apply:
         *   [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/)
         *   [OWASP Top 10 API Security Risks](https://owasp.org/www-project-api-security/)
         *   Any other Web Application or API Security related best practices or key standards.
 *   Security Degradation
-    *   It is worth distinguishing compromising Keycloak itself and compromising applications secured with Keycloak (for example by hijacking session token).
-The latter doesn’t need to lead to the former while being the core goal of the attacker.
-Resulting in compromising only one client or particular users while not compromising IdP itself.
+    *   It is worth distinguishing the compromise of Keycloak itself from the compromise of applications secured with Keycloak (for example by hijacking session token).
+The latter doesn’t need to lead to the former while being the core goal of the attacker, the resulting compromise affects only one client or particular users while not compromising the IdP itself.
     *   Rendering server unavailable
         *   Potentially easiest attack on the server is DDOS impacting its availability.
         *   Impact
             *   End users not able to authenticate to applications
             *   Applications not being able to reach out to server for additional validation calls.
-At minimum they should still be able to verify already issued tokens using cached public key from the server and make authorization decisions based on existing included claims.
-Although new refreshed access tokens won’t be possible to issued impacting availability of applications to end users.
+At a minimum they should still be able to verify already issued tokens using the cached public key from the server and make authorization decisions based on existing included claims.
+Issuing new, refreshed access tokens for applications and end users won’t be possible due to the availability impact.
         *   Prevention and mitigation mechanisms
             *   Implementing proper HA deployment with Clustering or even Datacenter duplication or distribution
-            *   Fronting Keycloak with proper rate limiting solutions at Load Balancer or Firewall level
+            *   Fronting Keycloak with proper rate limiting solutions at the Load Balancer or Firewall level
     *   Impacting server integrity and sensitive data Exposure
         *   Keycloak as an Identity Provider contains user sensitive data.
         *   Impact
-            *   At different level of granularity gaining access to data in the server can be very impactful
+            *   At different levels of granularity, gaining access to data in the server can be very impactful
             *   User access - leaking profile information and allowing to reset password and take over given user accounts.
 Although for user triggered password reset email validation can provide necessary mitigation
             *   Session takeover - getting access to user session can allow attacker to take over access to given application and related resources
             *   Gaining administrator access to the master realm is a potentially catastrophic event as it gives countless attack venues to exploit.
         *   Prevention and mitigation mechanisms
             *   Not leveraging the master realm administrator account.
-Instead  creating dedicated realms with administrator accounts containing subset of permissions
+Instead  creating dedicated realms with administrator accounts containing a subset of permissions
             *   Server [Key rotation](https://www.keycloak.org/docs/latest/server_admin/#rotating-keys).
 Ability to introduce new server keys and invalidate old ones in case leak has been detected
             *   User session invalidation and [refresh token revocation policy ](https://www.keycloak.org/docs/latest/server_admin/#_revocation-policy)allowing to not trust refresh tokens issued earlier then given timestamp
-            *   TLS preventing Man in The Middle attacks
+            *   TLS preventing Man-in-the-Middle attacks
-            *   MFA and W3C WebAuthentication - providing Strong Customer Authentication means both for end users and Keycloak administrators.
+            *   MFA and W3C WebAuthentication - providing Strong Customer Authentication mechanisms for end users and Keycloak administrators.
             *   [Password Credentials hashing](https://www.keycloak.org/docs/latest/server_admin/#password-database-compromised) with pluggable SPIs to integrate third party vaults
-            *   [Limiting token audience](https://www.keycloak.org/docs/latest/server_admin/#limit-token-audience) allowing to potentially prevent reusing leaked application session.
+            *   [Limiting token audience](https://www.keycloak.org/docs/latest/server_admin/#limit-token-audience) to allow potential reuse prevention of leaked application sessions.
             *   Possibility to introduce database encryption at RDBMs level
             *   [Brute force detection](https://www.keycloak.org/docs/latest/server_admin/#password-guess-brute-force-attacks) - basic mechanism preventing password guessing techniques.
-            *   Keycloak follows best practice to try to not leak any indicator about which software version given running instance is using.
+            *   Keycloak follows best practices to try to not leak any indicator about which software version the given running instance is using.
 *   Compensating Mechanisms
     *   This highly depends on the feature and capability.
 Each time a new one is designed there is a fairly long discussion with many community members to ensure particular architecture will not lead to compromising security.
         *   See number of comments in the discussion on MutiFactor and Setup Authentication design proposal: [https://github.com/keycloak/keycloak-community/pull/5](https://github.com/keycloak/keycloak-community/pull/5)